TharickPascoal/2022-Nat_Comm_Pascoal_etal/README.md

 Download the code file.

 Add the codes to the directory containing your data files in the R Statistical software.

-The anonymized data used in the manuscript figures can be obtained from the corresponding author upon a request from a qualified academic investigator to replicate the results presented in the article.
+The anonymized data used in the manuscript figures can be obtained from the corresponding author upon request.

 # Dependencies

 R Statistical software

-Library package: lavaan
+Library: lavaan